 In addition, Commissioner Nash has been deeply involved in regional collaboration efforts directly related to sustainable development and resource conservation among the diverse interests of Southeast Michigan.
-He organized and hosted seven Annual Green Building Workshops in the Commissioners’ Auditorium.
-He also helped plan the first two Oakland County Green Building Summits.
-As a founding member of the Regional Partnership for Sustainability, he worked with the Southeast Michigan Council of Governments (SEMCOG), the surrounding counties, and the US Green Building Council in addition to the Engineering Society of Detroit, and the WARM Training Center.
+As county commissioner he organized and hosted seven Annual Green Building Workshops in the Commissioners’ Auditorium, to bring experts together with local leaders to understand sustainable development and its benefits.
+As a founding member of the Regional Partnership for Sustainability, he worked with the Southeast Michigan Council of Governments (SEMCOG), Wayne, Macomb counties and Detroit along with the US Green Building Council, the Engineering Society of Detroit, and the WARM Training Center.

 Since his election as Water Resources Commissioner Jim has worked with Oakland County’s Executive office to develop the Great Lakes Water Authority, to turn the struggling Detroit Water and Sewerage Department into a regional authority and begin the process of making it the great system it once was.
 Together with the current County Executive we are active partners in making this region the best it can be.